rehierl/abstract-properties/13-x-document-trees/13-1-tree-traversal/1-0-an-overview.md

-The following provides a summary over the tree traversal algorithms discussed by the following subsequent chapters.
+The following provides a brief summary over the traversal algorithms discussed by the following chapters.

 # preD - default pre-order